davedoesdev/dxf/README.md

     > Print the size of blobs in the registry.
 If you specify an alias, the
     > sum of all the blobs it points to will be printed.

+-   `dxf mount-blob <repo> <from-repo> <hash> [@alias]`

+    > Cross mount a blob from another repository and optionally give it an
+    > alias.
+Specify the blob by its hash, prefixed by `sha256:`.

+    > This is useful to avoid having to upload a blob to your repository if
+    > you know it already exists in the registry.

 -   `dxf del-blob <repo> <hash>|<@alias>...`

     > Delete blobs from the registry.
 If you specify an alias the blobs it